 As long as you will get used to it (which you will in about ten seconds after putting the timekeeper on your wrist,) the dial will give you no problem reading it with just a brief single glance.

-The Portuguese Perpetual Calendar is presented in a rather large body, which is more than 44 mm in diameter and 15.50 millimeters thick.
+The Portuguese Perpetual Calendar arrives in a rather large body, which is more than 44 mm in diameter and 15.50 millimeters thick.
 Compared to the previous version, its case grew about 2 millimeters in diameter getting to look more proportioned but making a lot more formidable footprint on your wrist.
 Still, thanks to its set of relatively short lugs, you probably won’t feel much (or, in fact, any) discomfort, although you may want to consider ordering several new shirts with wider cuffs that would be able to accommodate the extra bulk of the time measuring device.

 As for the price, the new Perpetual Calendar is expected to go on sale at approximately $44,000 depending on which part of the world you live in.